developerchunk/ToDoApp-Kotlin-Multiplatform/README.md

 ## Description
 ToDoApp is a simple cross-platform To-Do List application built using ```Compose Multiplatform```.
 It demonstrates the ```MVVM architecture``` with custom navigation and utilizes `SQLDelight` for local database storage.
 The project showcases how to build a cross-platform application for `Android` and `Desktop` Platforms using a shared codebase written in Kotlin

+This is a foundational and straightforward project designed to help you grasp the fundamentals of implementing a Database in Compose Multiplatform.
+Feel free to expand upon it by adding additional features and exploring the full extent of its capabilities.

 ![slide](https://github.com/developerchunk/ToDoApp-Kotlin-Multiplatform/assets/90105266/6cd7bb4c-6e07-48cc-a86d-b2459601e5b6)

 ## Features